 - In a small saucepan bring water to a boil over high heat.
 Add the rice and lemon peel.

 - Reduce heat to medium (medium-low on a gas stove).
 Simmer until the rice absorbs all the water and starts to become very sticky.
 NOTE: When you taste the rice it should feel very soft like it's overcooked.
 Otherwise, add a little bit more water.
 Once cooked, remove from heat and set aside.

 - In a small bowl, whisk together the 100 ml of milk with the cornstarch and set aside.

-- In a medium-sized cooking pot, add the remaining 800 ml milk and the sugar.
+- In a medium-sized cooking pot, add the remaining 800 ml of milk and the sugar.
 Bring to a boil over medium heat.
-Add vanilla extract and the rice to the pot.
+Add the vanilla extract and the rice to the pot.
 Cook for 2-3 minutes while stirring with a whisk.

 - Divide the creamy pudding into small bowls or jars of your preference.
 Let pudding reach room temperature before refrigerating.